 Marla Mann, M.Ed.
 CCC-SLP

 Marla Mann, M.Ed.
 CCC-SLP, is a speech-language pathologist and owner of Building Bridges Therapy.
 Marla graduated from the University of Georgia with a Bachelor’s Degree in Communication Sciences and Disorders.
 She completed her Master’s Degree in Communication Disorders at Georgia State University.
 Marla has had clinical experiences in the school system, private clinics, and hospitals.
 She was a presenter at the 2005 American Speech-Language-Hearing Association (ASHA) Convention in San Diego on Child Abuse and Communication Disorders.
-Marla has received two Awards for Continuing Education, ACE Awards, from the American Speech-Language-Hearing Association demonstrating her dedication to provide the most up to date and evidenced-based treatment.
+Marla has received three Awards for Continuing Education, ACE Awards, from the American Speech-Language-Hearing Association demonstrating her dedication to provide the most up to date and evidenced-based treatment.
 She has lectured throughout the Atlanta area on pediatric feeding disorders, social skills, and bullying.
 Marla has completed extensive training on Pediatric Feeding Disorders and has also attended courses on Oral Motor Treatments, Autism and Asperger’s Syndrome, Social Skills.
 She is a certified provider of the FastForWord program and has experience treating feeding disorders, language delays, apraxia of speech, articulation disorders, auditory processing disorders, and social skills.

 Lorissa Alexander, M.A., CCC-SLP